fntlnz/docker-machine-router/README.md

 sudo -E ./dist/docker-machine-router -cidr="10.20.0.0/16"
 ```

-### Start a container using the `dmr` network and assigning a custom ip `10.18.241.100`.
+### Start a container using the `dmr` network and assigning a custom.

+Here we are starting a container using the `nginx` image and the `dmr` network (The one provided by `docker-machine-router`).

+Our container will have two ip addresses, one exposed to the OS X host `10.18.241.100` and one exposed only inside the VM `127.0.241.100`

-Note that also the `127.0.241.100` ip is needed in order to allocate multiple `80` ports on the docker network.
+Note that the ip exposed only in the VM  (`127.0.241.100`)is needed in order to allocate multiple `80` ports on the docker network.

 ```
 docker run --net dmr --ip 10.18.241.100 -p 127.0.241.100:80:80 -it nginx